The nutrition app bringing health to everyone through inclusive design

 —Bethany Rigles, Good Nutrition Ideas

-My Meals, My Way is making a measurable difference across communities nationwide.
+My Meals, My Way is creating measurable change across communities nationwide.

-The Dayle McIntosh Center in California calls it ”a critical step forward” and ”a transformative approach” to nutrition for people with disabilities.
-The Eugene Family YMCA integrated the app into its Diabetes Prevention Program, finding it ”useful and valuable” for ”self-directed, personalized meal planning” and plans to present it to the Centers for Disease Control.
-In Maryland and Virginia, Makom uses the app to support ”self-determined and -directed” ”healthful independence” for 250 individuals with intellectual and developmental disabilities.
+The Dayle McIntosh Center in California (a nonprofit dedicated to empowering people with disabilities across Orange County) calls it "a critical step forward" and "a transformative approach" to nutrition for their populations.
+The Eugene Family YMCA has integrated the app into its Diabetes Prevention Program, citing its individualized meal planning as a key differentiator for older adults, and plans to present it to the Centers for Disease Control as a companion tool to the National DPP.
+In Maryland and Virginia, Makom uses the app to support healthful independence for 250 individuals with intellectual and developmental disabilities.

-This powerful community validation, recognition including a partnership with Special Olympics North America, and support from a National Institute on Disability, Independent Living, and Rehabilitation Research grant via the Shepherd Center’s App Factory, demonstrates the wide-reaching impact of My Meals, My Way.
+The app has also earned a partnership with Special Olympics North America and received grant support through the National Institute on Disability, Independent Living, and Rehabilitation Research via the Shepherd Center's App Factory.